oskariorg/sample-configs/jetty-9/Howto.md

 ##### 2) Start redis-server with default config (localhost:6379)

-Configuration instructions for non-default settings TBD.
+For non-default settings you should modify redis-configuration in oskari-ext.propreties file under {JETTY_BASE}/resouces/

 ##### 3) Restart Jetty.